Job - Why Things Go Wrong

 We know that temptation comes from the enemy, but what triggered this successful attack on Saul?

-It was most probably the same source as the reason he stopped pursuing the Philistines in chapter 14, after Jonathan was rescued from death at his father's hands: he let opposition trigger a giving-up attitude.
+It was most probably the same source as the reason he stopped pursuing the Philistines in chapter 14, after Jonathan was rescued from death at his father's hands: he let public opposition trigger a giving-up attitude.
 How could he stop all those people from doing the wrong thing, especially after he did the wrong thing himself in keeping king Agag alive?

 Saul had not really thought it through to where he realised that you cannot fool God, or His appointed servants, in this case the prophet Samuel.
 Saul was determined to win this one, no matter what.